**This post contains affiliate links and I will be compensated if you make a purchase after clicking through my links.

 Preheat your oven to 375 degrees

-Many items that are cooked on pizza stones are cooked at higher temperatures, but bread needs to cook at a lower heat for a longer period.
+Many items that are cooked on pizza stones require higher cooking temperatures, but bread needs to cook at a lower heat for a longer period.

 Let your baking stone get hot